 Where Does My Company’s Annual Review Statement Get Sent To?

-• The registered agent address (if one is appointed)
+• The registered agent’s address (if an agent is appointed)

 • Your nominated mailing address, or